webKrafters/trie.js/docs.md

 ## Static

 ### makeTrieable
-<p>Converts any nested object by applying a keyMapping to a TrieableNode which could be converted into a Trie instance.</p>
+<p>Converts any nested object to a TrieableNode by applying a keyMapping.</p>
+<p>The generated TrieaNode object could then be supplied a Trie instance.</p>

 ```tsx
 makeTrieable<T>(